digathomas/insight_see_with_touch/README.md

 1. Clone the repository to your local device

 ## Documentation
 Documentation on the design process, hardware architecture, software architecture, developement process are stored on a private google drive and the links can be found on the team discord.
+All submitted reports and presentations are stored on the Git repos in insight_see_with_touch/Documentation/ .

 ## Contributors
 ### Mentors